 Would I recommend Charles Stanley to others?
 No….
 (You read that right, because I think there can be a different, more realistic path to achieve the same results.)

 And here’s what that more realistic path is, and it comes from a “progressive – evolving – enlightened” perspective.
-When Jesus said to be “born again” it could be said that he was referring to that point when we intentionally pivot from a primal humanity toward an enlightened humanity.
-It’s that point where we consciously acknowledge the less evolved and selfish part of our nature (the flesh)… and then choose to pursue a higher path, putting ours and others inherent sacredness and value above all else (the Spirit).
+When Jesus said to be “born again” it could be said that he was referring to that point when we intentionally pivot from a primal humanity to an enlightened humanity.
+It’s that point where we consciously acknowledge the less evolved and selfish part of our nature (the flesh) and then choose to pursue a higher path, putting ours and others inherent sacredness and value above all else (the Spirit).

 Progressive Christian thinkers have an opportunity to change the future, with the following three key ideas: